ihsankursadunal/Ethereum-Layer-2/README.md

 # Ethereum-Layer-2
-Document for studiying on Ethereum Layer 2
+Document for studying on Ethereum Layer 2